hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 #### Technical and application needs

 Sometimes the values or options for a given field are dependent on a prior field or piece of information provided to the application.
-These technical contraints within the application are often expressed three conditional logic within the form; determining what is displayed to the user depending on what has already been selected or input in previous fields.
+These technical contraints within the application are often expressed through conditional logic within the form to determine what is displayed to the user depending on what has already been selected or input in previous fields.

 Fields that are dependencies for other fields generally benefit from being organized closer to the start of a the form; e.g., selecting a cluster tier, which reveals options for cluster size that are dependent on the tier.